Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Deep Learning assisted heuristic Tree Search

-As discussed, LDS was originally designed for trees in which there are only two branches.
-In the CPMP, and indeed in many optimization problems, the branching factor can be much higher.
-This could pose an issue for determining the discrepancy of a node, since if the policy DNN assigns a ``good'' node a low score, the discrepancy of that node will be very high and it might not be explored.
-We thus introduce a binning mechanism that can be turned on by setting $\delta^I$ equal to true.
-When this is the case, we reassign the discrepancies of nodes in $Q$ as follows.
-We first calculate the size of each bin by dividing the maximum probability output from the policy network by $b$, the number of bins.
+LDS is designed for trees in which there are only two branches.
+In the CPMP, and indeed in many optimization problems, the number of branches can be much higher (in case of the CPMP, the number of branches is $S*(S-1)$, where $S$ is the number of stacks).
+This could pose an issue, because only the order of the scores is taken into account and not their absolute value.
+In cases where two nodes are assigned a similar score, there is no reason to enforce an order between them.
+In these cases, we wish to assign both nodes the same discrepancy value.
+We thus introduce an optional binning mechanism that reassigns the discrepancies of nodes in $Q$ as follows.
+We first calculate the size of each bin by dividing the maximum probability output from the branching network by $b$, the number of bins.
 That is, each bin represents a probability range $[l_i, u_i)$, with $l_i = u_{i+1}$ for $i < b$ (i.e., the bins are sorted with higher probabilities first).
 For each potential branch of a node, we assign it a discrepancy according to the number of the bin it falls in to.

-\subsection{Weighted beam search}
+\subsubsection{Weighted beam search}

-A further alternative to DFS and LDS is weighted beam search (WBS), which is a heuristic based on best first search.
-In best first search, nodes with the lowest lower bound are explored first and a heuristic version, beam search~\citep{russell2011}, has been widely applied in the AI and OR communities.
-Beam search limits the number of child nodes that are explored at each search node to a constant amount, $\beta$.
-This is the same concept as we use in our DFS and LDS, except we use a reactive width.
+A further alternative to DFS and LDS is WBS, which is a heuristic based on best first search.
+In best first search, nodes with the lowest lower bound are explored first and a heuristic version of it, beam search~\citep{russell2011}, has been widely applied in the AI and OR communities.
+Beam search limits the number of child nodes that are explored at each search node to a constant amount, $\beta$, called the beam width.
+This is the same concept as we use in our DFS and LDS, except we use an adaptive width.

-For WBS, we compute the bound used for sorting the nodes of the search using a weighted sum of the cost of the node plus the estimated lower bound of the node: $f(n) = \alpha g(n) + \gamma h(n)$.
-WBS is thus able to place more emphasis on the value network's prediction if desired.
-This contrasts with DFS and LDS, which use the policy and value networks with relatively equal importance.
-In WBS, the policy network is only used to determine the beam width.
+For WBS, we compute the bound used for sorting the nodes of the search using a weighted sum of the cost of the node $n$ plus the estimated lower bound of the node: $wlb(n) = \alpha \cdot \scost(n) + \gamma \cdot \dnnv{}(n)$, with $\alpha$ and $\gamma$ being tunable parameters.
+WBS is thus able to place more emphasis on the bounding network's prediction if desired and the branching network is only used to determine the beam width using the function $\mprob$.
+Note that the bound for the pruning of the search tree is still computed as in DFS and LDS.